mountaingoat-blog/mountaingoat-blog/_posts/2025-10-08-bigquery editions selection strategy capacity planning.md

 **Key fact:**
 > All BigQuery editions run on the **same underlying compute infrastructure**.
 > Differences in SLA, concurrency, and governance come from service-level guarantees and feature sets — not from hardware differences.
+> Keep a check on the pricing and other key capabilities including SLA, as Google could change these down the line.

 ---